CharlizeY/AI-term-1/README.md

 # AI-term-1
-Coding courseworks for AI at Imperial College London.
+Coding courseworks for Artificial Intelligence at Imperial College London.